-- counties is to facilitate the discussion and potential agreement formulation; counties do not have a role in implementing the resulting agreements. - 2.
-To be effective as a short-term response action for a specific state small water system, a mutual aid agreement with another entity should be established and executed before water shortages occur.
-Therefore, the agreement should be developed for generalized conditions, but not for a specific water shortage event. - 3.
-As a facilitator or convenor, a county may choose to explore this option by gathering all of the large water purveyors to discuss the expectations, limitations, level of need, and gameplan to equitably spread water supplies across all the large water purveyors.
-It is important to spread the responsibilities among several water purveyors to avoid redirected impacts from the negotiated mutual aid agreements.
+- 1. To be effective as a short-term response action for a specific state small water system, a mutual aid agreement with another entity should be established and executed before water shortages occur.
+Therefore, the agreement should be developed for generalized conditions, but not for a specific water shortage event. - 2.
+Counties may include all large water purveyors within the county to discuss the possibility of sharing needed assistance countywide among large water purveyors equitably to build flexibility and avoid unintended redirected impacts.

-Mutual aid agreements lay the groundwork for how communities will help each other while maintaining their independence.
-USEPA provides a template (Appendix C) that may be modified for state small water systems to structure an agreement with another nearby water system.
+Mutual aid agreements lay the groundwork for how water suppliers could help each other to improve water supply reliability during emergencies while maintaining their independence.
+Counties may consider modifying USEPA's template (Appendix C) for state small water systems and domestic wells.